-You’ll be surprised at how quickly and easily you can design one like this using a floral egg, and following the design tips revealed in the video.
+Learn how quickly and easily you can design a beautiful wedding bouquet like this by following the step-by-step guide in this video.

-This video even taught an old dog like me a few new tricks! 🙂
+This tutorial even showed an old dog like me a few new tricks!

-I hope you enjoyed the video… and are super excited about giving this a shot as well.
-The floral egg is a modern take on the old chicken wire design technique.
+I hope you enjoyed the video and are excited about giving this a shot.
+The floral egg is a modern take on the old chicken wire armatures.

-I’ve found the advantages of using a floral egg armature like this to create bouquets
+I think there are advantages to using a floral egg armature to create bouquets.

-- gives you more support when using heavier materials
+- It gives you more support when using heavier materials,

-- uses less flowers and greens than hand-tying, and as a result,
+- uses fewer flowers and greens than hand-tying, and as a result,

 - makes the bouquet physically lighter to carry

 But that said, in my opinion, knowing how to design both ways is still the best.